I was arguing once with a friend about the morality of factory farming. I said that not eating meat, or eating only "free-range" meat, actually

 We can do that, and we may be a better society for it, but we can't change nature.
 Pigs will be allowed to "return to their mire," as Kipling had it, but they'll also be crushed and eaten by their mothers.
 Chickens will provide lunch to any number of predators, and some number of chickens will die as flocks establish their pecking order.

 Go and read the whole thing.
-While you're at it, check this out:
+While you're at it, check

 Organic food has no nutritional or health benefits over ordinary food, according to a major study published Wednesday.